Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 [![](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-sdk-for-js%2Fmaster%2Fsdk%2Fkeyvault%2Ftest-resources.json)

-Keep in mind that deploying these resources constitutes a purchase of Azure services that will be billed to your active account.
+Deploying these resources constitutes a purchase of Azure services that will be billed to your active account.
 To read more information about how this form works, and how to fill it, please read our [TEST_RESOURCES_README.md guide](../TEST_RESOURCES_README.md).

 ### Install the package